 Path to Recovery

-Couples therapy will help restore your relationship.
+Couples therapy can help restore your relationship.

 A variety of other therapies are also available to effectively treat each person’s individual needs.